 Commercial awareness is important to graduate recruiters at all law firms, but what it means in practice depends on where you want to get a job.
-For example, if you've set your sights on a leading national or international firm, you could develop relevant commercial awareness by reading the Financial Times and being aware of developments in the world of business, such as mergers and acquisitions among market-leading companies.
+For example, if you've set your sights on a leading national or international firm, you could develop relevant commercial awareness by reading the Financial Times and being aware of developments in the world of business, such as mergers and acquisitions among market-leading companies and the impact of Brexit on different areas of law.
 If you want to work locally, familiarity with the ins and outs of local businesses will demonstrate your commerical nous, and if your career goal is a training contract with a firm that specialises in a particular area, such as shipping, you'll want to be aware of the most important players in the field and the sort of transactions that take place.

 We asked trainees and solicitors at a selection of law firms how they ticked the inevitable ‘commercial awareness’ box and why that awareness counts.

 Clients want a commercial not academic answer to their legal problems

 Students who understand the commercial aspects of studying law are impressive: those candidates who can show me that they are both bright and commercially astute.
 Being a lawyer today is different to 20 years ago: business acumen is vital; the practice of commercial law is not for those who are fascinated by the academic study of law.
 Clients want a confident answer to their legal problems; they may not be too interested in how you reached that answer.

 Rob Wilson, partner at CMS

 Commercial awareness is about knowing how a law firm operates

 'Looking back to the application process, I wish I'd had a better understanding of how law firms operate as a business and what's important to them, aside from providing advice to the clients.
 As with any other business, a law firm needs to keep a careful eye on the bottom line, its profitability and cash flow.
 Interview panels are keen to hear an appreciation of that from candidates.